-Information on the Government support available during the coronavirus (Covid-19) pandemic and what to do if you think your small business has been treated unfairly.
+Information on the Government support available during the coronavirus (Covid-19) pandemic and as businesses look to recover and grow.

-We know this is a very difficult time for small and medium-sized enterprises (SMEs) across the UK.
-We are getting a lot of inquiries from business owners and other stakeholders about the impact of the coronavirus, particularly about accessing finance and business interruption insurance.
+We know this is a difficult time for small and medium-sized enterprises (SMEs) across the UK.
+We get questions from business owners and other stakeholders about the impact of coronavirus, particularly about accessing finance and business interruption (BI) insurance as restrictions lift.

-The Government has launched the Bounce Back Loan Scheme (BBLS) and the Coronavirus Business Interruption Loan Scheme (CBILS) to help businesses access finance during the crisis, closed to new applicants on 31 March 2021.
+The Bounce Back Loan Scheme (BBLS) and the Coronavirus Business Interruption Loan Scheme (CBILS), which were set up to help businesses access finance during the crisis, closed to new applicants on 31 March 2021.

 Find out more about:

-- steps to take as a small business if you think you have been treated unfairly
+- the steps to take if you think you've been treated unfairly

 - our role as the regulator in terms of SME lending